dogweather/forkful/content/en/kotlin/files-and-io/reading-a-text-file.md

 weight: 22
 ---

-## What & Why?

-Reading a text file means pulling data from a file into your program, typically line by line.
-Programmers do this to process or analyze data that's stored externally.

 ## How to:
 In Kotlin, you can read a text file easily using the `readLines()` function or the `useLines` block.

 ```Kotlin